How To Block a Number & Spam Calls on Android [June 2020]

 Well, it’s about time we got rid of those too.

 In this case, I’m using my same Galaxy S7 edge, but my default texting app has been changed to Textra, a great customizable third-party app you can download on Google Play.
 I highly recommend it.
+Standard preloaded texting apps won’t have this option, the only thing you can do is block the number from calling and texting.

 These instructions may vary if you’re using a different texting app, but every app should offer similar functionality as Textra.